sebastianzehner/blog/content/posts/self-hosted-social-media-management-with-mixpost.en.md

 ## Cloudflare Zero Trust Tunnel

 First I connected my new domain with Cloudflare and created a tunnel to route to my local Mixpost dashboard.
-I also installed the connector on my virtual maschine and the setup was really easy with only one docker container more.
+I also installed the connector on my virtual machine and the setup was really easy with only one docker container more.

 SSL certificates are automatically configured from Cloudflare and the HTTPS connection works, if I said to Cloudflare to ignore the local certificate.